raggrey/Life-and-Death-in-Atlanta/readme.md

 #Final Project- Life and Death in Atlanta

-Life and Death in Atlanta is a short story in which the user has the opportunity to choose which path to go on.
+Life and Death in Atlanta is a short story which also acts as a choice-based game.
+Making the wrong decision during the story can lead to failure, at which point the user can start again from a previous page.